© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Herd Hill North (tower 3b), 175m north east of the sheep wash, part of the Roman frontier defences along the Cumbrian coast is a scheduled monument protected by Historic England under reference 1014915.
 View the official record →

-Herd Hill North is a Roman watchtower forming part of the coastal defence system established along the Cumbrian coast during the later Roman period.
+Herd Hill North (tower 3b) is a Roman coastal defence tower situated on the Cumbrian coast in Cumberland, England, forming part of the systematic fortifications constructed along the north-western frontier of Roman Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014915.

 Herd Hill North (tower 3b), 175m north east of the sheep wash, part of the Roman frontier defences along the Cumbrian coast is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014915.